-After so many author biopics in 2017, Peter Rabbit may seem like a breath of fresh air with bringing the children’s story to the big screen, rather than another biopic, over a decade since 2006 saw the release of the Renee Zellweger-starring Miss Potter.
-At the same time, there are so many comic gags in the film that it the film is over-bloated on that front.
+After so many author biopics in 2017, Peter Rabbit may seem like a breath of fresh air with bringing the children’s story to the big screen.
+It’s been over a decade since 2006 saw the release of the Renee Zellweger-starring Miss Potter.
+At the same time, there are so many comic gags in the film that it is over-bloated on that front.
 Filmmakers are clearly targeting the kids more so than their parents when it comes to this film but it doesn’t appear to be a surprise with the two wide releases being released this weekend.

 Directed by Easy A‘s Will Gluck from a screenplay co-written by Rob Lieber, the film combines the acting talents of Rose Byrne, Domhnall Gleeson, and Sam Neill and the voices of James Corden, Margot Robbie, Elizabeth Debicki, and Daisy Ridley as Peter, Flopsy, Mopsy, and Cotton-tail, respectively, to bring the Beatrix Potter creations to CGI life.
 Robbie also doubles as the film’s narrator.